bvberkum/docutils-ext/README.rst

 Docs below need a general clean up.
 Also see doc/.

 Development targets
-  - Du nodes and an reST directive for left- and right-margin page decoration.
+  - Du nodes and an rST directive for left- and right-margin page decoration.
-  - An reST directive for table summaries.
+  - An rST directive for table summaries.
   - An extended ``html4css1`` writer able to write these new nodes.
-  - Testing experimental rst re-writer, see test/.
+  - Testing experimental rST re-writer, see test/.
   - Various document transforms and settings
     See `Transforms`_ (``dotmpe.du.ext.transform``).